googleworkspace/google-chat-samples/python/vote-text-bot-cloud-function/README.md

 1. [Enable the Hangouts Chat API, configure and publish the bot](https://developers.google.com/hangouts/chat/how-tos/bots-publish).
     Make sure to register the URL for the App Engine instance as the **HTTP endpoint** of the bot.
-1. Add the bot to a room or direct message.
 1. Add the Vote bot to a chat room and see a new message from the bot with the vote card ready to accept its first vote!